 Impact # Impact Description Residual Impact REC.2 Threshold b): Would the Project include recreational facilities or require the construction or expansion of recreational facilities which may have an adverse physical effect on the environment?
+Class III

-Class III included a requirement for an OTD for vertical access from State Route 1 to the Phillips 66 western property line.
+As discussed in Section 4.14.1.3 above, a land use permit previously issued for the Phillips 66 Throughput Increase Project (approved February 2013 and subsequently withdrawn in 2021) included a requirement for an OTD for vertical access from State Route 1 to the Phillips 66 western property line.
 The requirement was imposed to comply with coastal access provisions consistent with the standards of Section 23.044.20, unless that access would be inconsistent with public safety, military security needs, or the protection of fragile coastal resources.
-The OTD was recorded in April 2015 and valid for 21 years.
+The OTD was recorded in April 2015 and validirrevocable for 21 years.
+The OTD becomes revocable in 2036 unless it is accepted.